codingninja008/Hack-the-Box-Machines/ReadMe.md

   |Traceback - 10.10.10.181 |Linux |Easy  | coming soon | | |

  ### Note:
 Write-up of active machine are locked and can only be view once downloaded using the root hashes password.
-Once the machine retired from Hackthebox, it will be unlocked.
+Once the machine retired from Hack-the-Box, it will be unlocked.